 Creating a Simple Dry Erase Calendar for your Classroom

 When I first started teaching, I bought one of those fancy pocket chart calendars for my classroom.
 It looked cute, but I hated it.
 I hated moving all the little paper dates around.
-I hated having to write on the fill-in-the-blank cards.
+I hated having to write on the fill-in-the-blank cards for birthdays.
 You always had to wait for them to dry before you put them back in the pockets, otherwise the writing would get ruined.
 What.
 A. Pain.

 When I took a hiatus from the classroom, I left my pocket chart in my last classroom, never to annoy me again!